 The Australian colonies united in 1901.
-New Zealand could have joined but chose not to.
-At that time New Zealand conducted around 14% of its trade with Australia, while the Australian colonies had conducted between 25% and 55% of their external trade with each other.
+New Zealand could have joined them, but chose not to.
+At that time New Zealand conducted around 14% of its trade with Australia, while the Australian colonies conducted between 25% and 55% of their external trade with each other.
 The principal Australian presence in New Zealand was financial.
 Three of the banks trading in New Zealand – the Union Bank and the Bank of Australasia (later to merge), and the Bank of New South Wales – were primarily Australian operations, although they had head offices in London.

 Commonwealth of Australia and New Zealand

 A 1965 free-trade agreement had a schedule listing items which would be exempt from duty.
-Two-way trade increased, but within a decade the Australian government and businesses had become exasperated with this limited approach and sought a proper free-trade agreement.
+Two-way trade increased, but within a decade the Australian government and businesses had become exasperated with this limited approach and sought a full free-trade agreement.
 Enough interests in New Zealand agreed, and it was foisted on unwilling manufacturers in 1983.

-The new trade agreement was known as ANZCERTA (Australia–New Zealand closer economic relationship trade agreement) – in New Zealand this was quickly abbreviated to CER.
+The new trade agreement was known as ANZCERTA (Australia–New Zealand closer economic relationship trade agreement) – in New Zealand quickly abbreviated to CER.
 It provided for a phased removal of duties, and the removal of other limits to open trade such as quotas and export incentives.

 Mutual trade grew to the point where Australia became New Zealand’s largest trading partner, accounting for approximately 20% of its merchandise trade.
 In the early 2000s the range of goods and services traded was much more varied than between New Zealand and any other economy.
 The top five imports into Australia from New Zealand – mechanical and electrical machinery, textiles, petroleum and timber products – accounted for less than one-third of total imports.
 There was a similar variety of exports to New Zealand, with the top five – petroleum, vehicles, iron and steel, and machinery – accounting for around 40% of total exports.
-The overlap of the two trade flows is indicative of a high level of integration, as is the existence of a common labour market – the only large economy with which New Zealand has such an arrangement.
+The overlap of the two trade flows is indicative of a high level of integration, as is the existence of a common labour market – Australia is the only large economy with which New Zealand has such an arrangement.